GitHub23211/Simple-Chatroom/README.md

 Please note usernames are NOT case-sensitive so Bob, BOB, and bob are the same username.

 ## Frontend Extensions
-* Added support for querying a limited number of messages at once
 * Added a logout button that logs out user and redirects them to the landing page.
 * Logging in or successfully registering now redirects the user to the Conversations list.
 * Added persistent log ins so that users are not logged out if they refresh the page.